Head of Egyptian intelligence service visits South Sudan

 South Sudan’s arch-foes, in September 2018, signed a revitalized peace agreement to end the country’s civil war that killed tens of thousands of people and displaced millions.

-According to a statement from Egypt’s foreign minister, Sameh Shoukry at the time Kiir had visited Cairo, the two leaders discussed developing cooperation between both countries and South Sudan’s political and security developments.
+A statement from Egypt’s foreign minister, Sameh Shoukry at the time Kiir visited Cairo, said the two leaders discussed developing cooperation between both countries and South Sudan’s political and security developments.

 Shoukry said Egypt would support implementation of South Sudan’s peace deal.